-- Use harsh chemicals that may damage the dashboard. - Use cloths containing grit or abrasive particles or kitchen-scouring compounds to clean or dust the dashboard. - Subject the dashboard to hard, direct blows.
+- Use harsh chemicals that may damage the dashboard. - Use any cloth containing grit or abrasive particles or kitchen-scouring compounds to clean or dust the dashboard. - Subject the dashboard to hard, direct blows. - Use boiling water, strong solvents, or other such materials to clean the dashboard, as they will soften the plastic.